 Information on economic diversification plans.

-Additional information on the mitigation target of the NDC
+Additional information on the mitigation [target] [component] of the NDC

 Description of the target/of each of the different targets if there are several

 [General description of the target(s), including type(s) (e.g. absolute, intensity, reduction from BAU, policies and measures etc., including information on how the contribution is expressed – e.g. as point target, carbon budget, or multi-year target) and/or mitigation efforts;